When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 The primary reason that Venison is used as an ingredient in cat food recipes is for those cats with severe allergies or dietary sensitivities.

 In addition to this, Venison provides a different nutritional profile than many of the more commonly used red meats such as Beef and Lamb.
 This unique nutritional profile can be beneficial or more appealing to certain cats.

 So should you be considering cat food recipes with Venison meat?
 What kind of nutrition can Venison meat provide, and is it worth all the hype?
 Let’s find out.

 Venison Nutrition For Cats

 Unsurprisingly, Venison is a rich source of protein.
-Animal protein such as that from Venison meat is considered superior to a plant-based protein such as those from legumes like Peas or starches like Potatoes.
+Animal proteins such as that from Venison meat is considered superior to plant-based proteins such as those from legumes like Peas or starches like Potatoes.

 However, to counter this, it should be pointed out that other red meats such as Beef and Lamb are also high in this nutrient and so feeding your cat Venison meat is unlikely to increase any risk.

 Venison meat is often used in Limited Ingredient cat food formulas, which are becoming increasingly common.
 Limited Ingredient cat food formulas aim to use a minimal range of ingredients in comparison to traditional cat food.